littlestar642/hacktoberfest-beginners/README.md

 Hacktoberfest is a month-long celebration of open source software run by [DigitalOcean](https://www.digitalocean.com/products/droplets/) in partnership with GitHub and Twilio.

 * Hacktoberfest is open to everyone in our global community!
+* You don't require to acknowledge the knowledge of programming languages to be a part of this fest.
-* Five quality pull requests must be submitted to public GitHub repositories.
+* Four quality pull requests must be submitted to public GitHub repositories.
 * You can sign up anytime between October 1 and October 31.

 ## Simple to Register

 Ensure that you have a github profile.
 If not, make it asap.

+Use the [URL](https://github.com/) to create your github profile.

 Register [here](https://hacktoberfest.digitalocean.com/).
 Submit a PR to any public GitHub repository.
 Quality contributions are encouraged!
 You can look for [open issues labeled "Hacktoberfest"](https://github.com/search?p=2&q=label%3Ahacktoberfest+state%3Aopen+type%3Aissue&type=Issues) for inspiration.